-Photography was a big part of his youth, and Mike’s parents taught him to appreciate good framing, lenses, cameras, and photography.
-State of the art cameras were a constant (including his favorite Canon AE-1) and he was constantly documenting life with various film or digital cameras.
+Mike learned to appreciate fine lenses, framing, cameras, and other aspects of photography from his parents.
+Over the years, they owned a few state of the art cameras, including Mike’s favorite Canon AE-1.
 Mike would go on to study photography and communication at two colleges, SUNY Plattsburgh in NY State and the University of Hawaii at Manoa.

-‘Frenchy’ became a professional photojournalist right out of college in Honolulu at KGMB-9, and photography helped him work his way around the country from Vermont to North Carolina, eventually settling in the DC area where he began freelancing as both a news photographer and as a grip, gaffer, photographer,and editor.
-Mike has worked with many of the major television news organizations, a few independent film companies, government agencies, and nonprofits on projects ranging from news events to short films, documentaries to live event coverage.
-He’s been up close with a few Presidents of the United States, survived hurricanes and tornadoes, and has been dangled from helicopters on more than one occasion.
+“Frenchy” became a professional photojournalist right out of college in Honolulu, and photography helped him work his way around the country from Vermont to North Carolina, eventually settling in the DC area where he began freelancing as both a news photographer and as a grip, gaffer, photographer,and editor.
+Mike has worked with many of the major television news organizations, independent film companies, government agencies and nonprofits on projects ranging from news events to short films, news events to live event coverage.
+He’s been up close with a few Presidents of the United States, survived a few hurricanes and tornadoes, and has been dangled from helicopters on more than one occasion.

-Away from Studio11, Mike occasionally teaches photojournalism at the University of Maryland in the Philip Merrill College of Journalism and he recently became an ‘Adirondack 46er’ after completing all 46 hikes of the Adirondack Mountains in NY state.
-He’s the 10,586th person to be recorded as a 46er.
+Away from Studio11, Mike occasionally teaches at the University of Maryland’s Phillip Merrill College of Journalism, and he recently became an ‘Adirondack 46er’ after 23 years of hiking.

 Awards include ACE, AP, NYSBA, Murrow, NPPA and several Emmy awards.